 The Cummins Dual Fuel QSK50’s integrated controls optimize substitution rate based on operating conditions, to seamlessly and automatically transition between diesel fuel and dual fuel modes.
 The ability to operate on 100 percent diesel fuel or dual fuel modes provides flexibility based on local availability of natural gas.

-A critical parameter for dual fuel operation is the substitution rate, which is defined as the fraction of the total fuel energy that is provided by the natural gas.
-Substitution rates vary by load.
-A maximum substitution rates of 70 percent can be achieved with Cummins Dual Fuel for applications with high load factors.
+A critical parameter for dual fuel operation is the substitution rate – the portion of total fuel energy provided by natural gas.
+A maximum substitution rate of 70 percent can be achieved with Cummins Dual Fuel for applications with high load factors.

-The figure below illustrates a typical well servicing application substitution rate through the operating range.
-The sweet spot of operation is where the highest substitution rates are achieved, delivering the greatest reduction in fuel costs.
+This figure illustrates substitution rate through the operating range for a typical well servicing application.
+The sweet spot is where the highest substitution rates are achieved, delivering the greatest reduction in fuel costs.

 There is flexibility with the quality of gas an operator uses.
 An operator can run on a lower-cost, lower-quality gas at a lower substitution rate, or use a higher-quality fuel at a slightly higher cost with a higher substitution rate.